Title 3 – Local and regional authorities

 The City Council may be dissolved by government decree.
 A delegation then takes over until the elections.

-The administrative court can remove a councillor if he or she does not fulfil his or her role.
+The administrative court can remove a councilor if he or she does not fulfill his or her role.

 Finally, the prefect has a right of control over the acts of the municipal council a posteriori, although this right was reduced by the law of 2 March 1982.

 The mayor is elected by the municipal council and not by the citizens.

 The municipal councilors vote for the future mayor at the first meeting.
 The mayor is elected for the same term as the municipal council, i.e. 6 years.